-The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated October 10, 2007 that the Plan and related Trust, are designed in accordance with the Internal Revenue Code (the Code).
-Although the Plan has been amended and restated since receiving the determination letter, the Administrator believes that the Plan has been designed and is currently being operated in compliance with the applicable requirements of the Code and therefore believes that the Plan is qualified and the related Trust is tax-exempt.
-The Plan has filed an application for a new determination letter which is currently being reviewed by the IRS.
+The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated August 24, 2012 that the Plan and related Trust, are designed in accordance with the Internal Revenue Code (the Code).
+Although the Plan has been amended since receiving the determination letter, the Plan administrator and the Plan's tax counsel believe that the Plan is designed, and is currently being operated, in compliance with the applicable requirements of the Code and, therefore, believe that the Plan is qualifies and the related trust is tax-exempt.

 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken uncertain tax positions that more likely than not would not be sustained upon examination by the IRS.
-The Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2012, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by the IRS.
-The IRS is currently examining the Plan's 2010 tax return.
-The Administrator believes it is no longer subject to income tax examinations for years prior to 2008.
+The Plan year ended December 31, 2010 has been subject to audit by the IRS and during the year ended December 31, 2012 a favorable outcome letter was received.
+The Administrator believes it is no longer subject to income tax examinations for the years 2009 and 2011.